vmware-samples/euc-samples/Windows-Samples/Tools & Utilities/Excel Add-In/README.md

 - **Tested on**: Windows 10 Pro/Enterprise 1803+, MacOs Catalina, Excel 2016+

 ## Purpose
-This Add-In allows you to import access your Workspace ONE UEM API from within Excel
+This Add-In allows you to access your Workspace ONE UEM API from within Excel

 ## Description
 The Workspace ONE Excel Add-In takes the complication out of accessing your Workspace ONE UEM API's and importing that data into Excel.
-This is a live sheet which you can update at any time and even copy into a different Office Application (eg. Word or Powerpoint) and maintain the connection to the live data your environment.
+This is live data which you can update at any time and even copy into a different Office Application (eg. Word or Powerpoint) and maintain the connection to the live data your environment.

 ## Setup
 See the most current documentation here: [wsonereporting.azurewebsites.net](https://wsonereporting.azurewebsites.net)